jlyheden/docker-patcher-systemd/README.md

 WantedBy=timers.target
 ```

-For all the containers that you want to be auto updated you must add a label `patcher/auto-update=true`.
-Default behavior is to ignore the container if the label is not set.
+For all the containers that you want to be auto updated you must add a label `patcher/auto-update=true` or the patcher will ignore the container.
+You can tweak by container how many seconds the graceful shutdown will wait via `patcher/stop-timeout=N`.
+Default is `30` seconds.

-The script will assume that the container name matches the systemd service name but this can be overridden by setting the label `patcher/systemd-name=some-name`